Union groups, investors seek worker rights review at Apple

 Other filers of the proposal include New York City Comptroller Brad Lander who oversees pension funds, Trillium Asset Management and Parnassus Investments.

-Apple is among American companies that face unionization efforts along with Starbucks Corp and Amazon Inc.
+Apple is among American companies that face unionization efforts along with Starbucks and Amazon.

-Workers at a Maryland Apple store voted to unionize in June and efforts are under way in other states.
+Workers at a Maryland Apple store voted to unionise in June and efforts are under way in other states.

 At this year's meeting on March 4 two resolutions won a majority of votes cast including one asking Apple to conduct a civil rights audit whose filers included some of the same union-affiliated investors.